-This project was built from the ground, up and the people that work there are local volunteers that constructed everything.
+This project was built from the ground up and the people that work there are local volunteers that constructed everything.
 Amazingly enough, some of them were volunteers for Voluntario Global in the past.
 The construction of the space took a year, and the radio station began its programming in March 2016.
-Since the State does not normally intervene in this area, there is a lack of infrastructures.
+Since the State does not normally intervene in this area, there is a lack of infrastructure.
 However, to the people of the community, the radio station symbolizes hope.
-There are only a few schools in the area and one health center, although there should be one for each neighbourhood.
+There are only a few schools in the area and one health center, although there should be one for each neighborhood.
 The lack of resources also results in health problems due to lack of hygiene and the quantity of garbage.
-A lot of young people that don't have neither a disposable income nor access to education are exposed to drug abuse and violence, which increases the insecurity and the isolation of this zone.
-The reality and outcome of all of this combined is that the police, taxis and ambulances refuse to come into the area.
+A lot of young people that have neither a disposable income nor access to education are exposed to drug abuse and violence, which increases the insecurity and the isolation of this zone.
+The reality and outcome of all of this combined are that the police, taxis, and ambulances refuse to come into the area.

-Although it's a difficult task, local organizations work on improving their living conditions in any way they can because their local government does not take in to consideration the actual necessities of a comfortable living when setting up these urbanization projects.
-"El Hormiguero" is one of the organizations that sprung in to life from this endeavour.
-It is one of the groups that helps in educating and organizing the population in order to improve its standard of living through various activities, fighting for its social rights.
-They provide school support, host meetings and they are the creators of the radio station.
+Although it's a difficult task, local organizations work on improving their living conditions in any way they can because their local government does not take into consideration the actual necessities of comfortable living when setting up these urbanization projects.
+"El Hormiguero" is one of the organizations that sprung into life from this endeavor.
+It is one of the groups that help in educating and organizing the population to improve its standard of living through various activities, fighting for its social rights.
+They provide school support, host meetings, and are the creators of the radio station.

 The radio operates from Monday through Saturday, broadcasting one or two programs per day, with music playing the rest of the time.
 They try to take into account the cultural wealth of the area and the mix between the communities that come from many different parts of Latin America.
 They are still working on improving it and are constantly learning new things about how to best run it.
 Because of this, the main role of the volunteers that work here will be to help them with the most technical parts, such as the operation.
 However, volunteers will also be able to organize new programs to add to the roster.
 Volunteers will also help with social communication by going to the neighborhoods to interview local inhabitants and thinking about how to best manage social handles and develop advertising strategies for the radio.